-It is obvious that the corresponding agencies can only register and present the cases that are reported to them.
-All colleagues should help and support the process.
-The question for the private practices is: do we recognise all the cases and variations of erythema migrans, lymphozytoma and acrodermatitis chronic atrophicans (ACA)?
+Of course, the Reporting Office can only record and present cases that actually get are reported.
+The question for the medical community is: Do we recognise all cases and variations of erythema migrans, lymphocytoma and ACA?